envoyproxy/gateway/site/content/en/v1.0.0/user/security/secure-gateways.md

 ---
-title: "Secure Gateways"
+title: Secure Gateways
 ---

 This guide will help you get started using secure Gateways.
 The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.

 ## Prerequisites